AntonAksonov/Test-Task/index.md

 ### Executive summary

-Executive summary indicates the purpose and content of the rest of the document.
-It describes the main goal of the project, the issue its facing, and has few words about how great was client’s decision to choose your company
+The executive summary indicates the purpose and content of the rest of the document.
+It describes the project's primary goal, the issue it is facing and has a few words about how great the client's decision to choose your company was.

 ### Project overview and objectives

-In this section, you’ll go into detail about the project.
-You should consider including overall goals for the project, a description of what the project will accomplish, background of the project, business drivers that make this project important(operational, market, environmental, financial) and description of current and proposed process(better using visualisation)
+In this section, you'll go into detail about the project.
+It would be best if you considered including overall goals for the project, a description of what the project will accomplish, the background of the project, business drivers that make this project necessary (operational, market, environmental, financial), and a description of the current and proposed process(better-using visualization)

 ### Business requirements

-Here is where you’ll cover your goals in greater detail.
-Description has to be specific, measurable, actionable, realistic, and time-bound(SMART).
+Here is where you'll cover your goals in greater detail.
+The description has to be specific, measurable, actionable, realistic, and time-bound (SMART).
 Consider your priorities.
-For example, designate each of your requirements as critical, high priority, medium priority, low priority or a future requirement.
+For example, designate your requirements as critical, high priority, medium priority, low priority, or a future requirement.

 ### Project Solution

 Description of what new solution brings to client business and overall strategy.
-What are the next objectives that should occur upon the full implementation of the project
+What are the following objectives that should occur upon the full implementation of the project?

 ### Scope

-The project scope is one of the most important sections in your BRD.
-This will explain what your organisation is responsible for and what your vendor is responsible for.
-Good to be as detailed as possible, and don’t make any assumptions.
+The project scope is one of the most critical sections in your BRD.
+It explains what your organization and vendor are responsible for.
+Good to be as detailed as possible and don't make any assumptions.

 ### Features

-The list of features that company will introduce upon completion of the project.
-Including brief description of what it should give to the user, for every specific feature
+The list of features that the company will introduce upon completion of the project.
+Including a brief description of what it should give to the user for every specific feature.

 ### Functional requirements

 The Functional requirements section is where to put more details about the structure behind what the user of the end product or service sees.
-You may add appropriate subsections, data flow diagrams and flowcharts Describe methodology framework(Agile, Waterfall, Scrum, Kanban).
-Provide a visualisation of system use cases with text description of what changes put in place by project.
+You may add appropriate subsections, data flow diagrams, and flowcharts.
+Describe methodology framework (Agile, Waterfall, Scrum, Kanban).
+Provide a visualization of system use cases with a text description of what changes were put in place by the project.

 ### Personnel requirements

 For some business projects, the identity of personnel is just as critical as any other requirements.
-Include enough detail to address those needs in the context of the rest of the project and any potential impacts on the project budget.
+Therefore, include enough detail to address those needs in the context of the rest of the project and any potential impacts on the project budget.

 ### Assumptions

-The assumptions outline anticipated events that would occur during the course of the project.
+The assumptions outline anticipated events that would occur during the project.

 ### Quality assurance and reporting